-

 Although widely used in cosmetics, this analysis is also relevant in other sectors:

-• Food industry: humidity control for quality, conservation or transport
+• Food processing: monitoring humidity levels for quality, preservation or transport

-• Nutraceutical: precise dosage of active ingredients on dry matter, inter-batch comparability
+• Nutraceuticals: precise dosage of active ingredients on a dry matter basis, inter-batch comparability

-• Environment: measurement of dry matter in sludge, compost or effluent for the evaluation of yields or pollution
+• Environment: measurement of dry matter in sludge, compost or effluents for yield or pollution assessment

-• Phytotherapy: standardization of plant extracts (e.g.: dosage of luteolin ) on dry matter
+• Phytotherapy: standardization of plant extracts (e.g., luteolin dosage ) on a dry matter basis

 Further analyses recommended

-Dry matter determination can be combined with other services to refine the characterization of your samples:
+Dry matter analysis can be combined with other services to refine the characterization of your samples:

 Multi-sector analytical expertise with YesWeLab

-YesWeLab offers you direct access to a network of ISO 17025-certified and/or COFRAC-accredited partner laboratories, selected according to your technical constraints, matrices, and regulatory needs.
+YesWeLab offers you direct access to a network of partner laboratories certified to ISO 17025 and/or accredited by COFRAC, selected according to your technical constraints, matrices, and regulatory requirements.

-Our team handles centralizing your requests, selecting the laboratory, shipping logistics, and securely returning results via your online space.
+Our team handles the centralization of your requests, the selection of the laboratory, the shipping logistics, and the secure delivery of results via your online account.

-Do you want to analyze the dry matter in a cream, plant, extract, or food?
+Do you want to analyze the dry matter content in a cream, plant, extract, or food?

-We can help you choose the most appropriate protocol.
+We will assist you in choosing the most appropriate protocol.

-Add this service to your quote via our online catalog, or contact our scientific team for any specific questions.
+Add this service to your quote via our online catalogue, or contact our scientific team for any specific questions.

 Other analyses we perform